rsanimesh/Algorithms/README.md

 # Algorithms
-Examples of data structures and algorithms in Python 3
+Examples of data structures and algorithms in Python 3.

-List of Implementations
+List of Implementations <br>
     1) Trees
         binary_tree.py :